NHQ/dsp-interface/README.md

 **Generic DSP Interface**

 Require this generic HTML5 / Touch compatible web socket interface.
+It returns to arrays, which valaues you can change in your browser.

 **POSTED:** This is a slow, string transporting, pseudo midi signal.
-The GUI is a clumsy, DOM based implementation which traded multi-touch and non working range sliders for single touch capable sliders that actually work!
+The GUI is a clumsy, DOM based implementation with non-continunous values.
+And I traded multi-touch + non working range sliders for single touch capable sliders that actually work!
+So it works on the ipad.

-Future version will sweet tho: binary transprt, real midi, canvas face
+Future version will sweet tho: binary transprt, real midi, canvas face, continuous value ranges.

-The interface has 10 channels.
-8 have corresponding exponents.
+The interface has 10 range sliders, and 8 corresponding exponents buttons.

     var gui = require('dsp-interface').listen(5001);

+    gui.start(5001);

+    gui.line // a length 10 array
+    gui.exp // a length 10 array ([0] and [1] do are empty, do not use);

-    line3 = gui.val[2]
+    line3 = gui.line[2]
     line3exp = gui.exp[2]

     function(time){